Tom Brady Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 - Brady put together a 232-yard performance against the Panthers last week, completing 60.0% of his passes and throwing for one touchdown.

-- Brady added 11 yards on one carry, averaging 11 yards per carry.
+- He tacked on one carry for 11 yards, averaging 11 yards per carry.

-- Brady has thrown for 809 yards (269.7 ypg) on 75-of-124 passing with three touchdowns and one interception over his last three games.
+- Brady has racked up 809 passing yards (269.7 per game) and has a 60.5% completion percentage this year (75-of-124) while throwing three touchdowns and one interception over his last three games.

-- He has tacked on 29 rushing yards on nine carries with one touchdown, averaging 9.7 yards per game.
+- He also has 29 rushing yards on nine carries with one touchdown, averaging 9.7 yards per game.

 Brady's Tampa Bay Teammates